jdpolakoff/sampleteach/readme2.md

 ## What does that mean?

 All we're talking about is how JavaScript allows us to share code among objects.
+That's it.
 It's a simple concept with a fancy name.

 ## Why is prototypal inheritance important?

-1) It allow us to write less code -- remember the DRY principle.
+1) It allow us to write less code -- remember the DRY (Don't Repeat Yourself) principle.
 2) It allows us to write code that is better-organized and more maintainable for other developers.
-This will be especially important if you're working on a large project with a team of developers.
+This will be especially important when you're working on large projects with other developers.

 ## Learning Objectives
 - Understand how prototypal inheritance gives programmers additional flexibility.
 - Understand how to use namespaces to organize application code.
 - Understand how to use a custom constructor method to set one or more properties on a new object.

 ## Overview
 1. Review of Objects